How long does it take to register a trademark?

 Depending on legal issues that may arise during the examination of your application‚ it may take anywhere from one to several years to register a trademark.

 To check the status of your trademark registration‚ you can view your records through the Trademark Applications and Registrations Retrieval (TARR) database at the USPTO website.

 If you are planning to register a trademark with the USPTO‚ you should first conduct a thorough search of trademarks that are already in existence.
 This can prevent you from a conflict with an existing trademark owner.
-To register a trademark with the USPTO‚ you can seek help from an experienced New York trademark lawyer.
+To register a trademark with the USPTO‚ contact us.

 If you are an entrepreneur who is interested in franchising your business there is a lot you need to know‚ including the significance of evaluating your trademark and how to approach the preparation of your Franchise Disclosure Document.
-For a limited time‚ get New York trademark lawyer Charles N. Internicola‚ Esq's franchise law report to determine whether or not your business is right for franchising.
-Contact us today at 1-800-976-4904 for more information about Mr. Internicola's franchise law services in New York and how he assists entrepreneurs franchise their business nationwide.
+Contact us today at 1-800-976-4904 for more information about our services.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm

 - Buy a Franchise